Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 - Recovery Counselor

 These positions are still relatively low on the totem pole of California addiction treatment, of course.
 You’ll only be able to work under the clinical supervision of more senior counselors.
-Consequently, your practice will be pretty clearly aligned with the types of treatment methods and population focus of your employer.
+Consequently, your practice will be clearly aligned with the treatment methods and population focus of your employer.

 In the nation’s most populous state, though, that still offers a wide variety of opportunities for SUD counselors with associate degrees.
 Whether you’re in NoCal or SoCal, you won’t have to look far to find people who need the kind of help you’ll be able to provide.